DKotov29/nice-web/README.md

 0. Do you have installed PostgreSQL?
 If not, follow this instructions https://www.postgresql.org/download/
 4. Do you have installed rust, cargo?
 If not, follow this instructions https://www.rust-lang.org/tools/install
 5. Do you have installed diesel?
 If not, execute command ``cargo install diesel_cli --no-default-features --features postgres``
-6. Also follow to this install instruction to install `trunk`: https://trunkrs.dev/#install
+6. Also follow to this install instruction to install `trunk` for web-client: https://yew.rs/docs/getting-started/introduction#install-webassembly-target

 ### After all